Entertainer (TV series): Ratings

-In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.
+In the table below, italic numbers represent the lowest ratings and bold numbers represent the highest ratings.

 Awards and nominations

 International broadcast

 The series is also set to air in Southeast Asia (Singapore, Malaysia, and Indonesia) through Sony's Pay-TV channel ONE on Thursdays and Fridays at 20:55 (SST|MYT), 19:55 (WIB) within 24 hours of its first telecast in South Korea.

 In the United States, the drama airs in the Los Angeles DMA free, over-the-air on Asian American oriented channel, LA 18 KSCI-TV (channel 18) with English subtitles, Wed–Thurs 9:15 pm, from May 11 to June 30, 2016.

 In Myanmar, the drama airs on the free-to-air channel, 5 Plus (5 Network's sub channel) with Myanmar (Burmese) subtitle under the title "သံစဉ်နှလုံးသား", Sat–Sun 8:00 pm, started on 18 November 2017 and it ended on 20 January 2018.

 In India, this drama streams on online video streaming platform 'Viu' with English subtitles.